hacs/documentation/source/docs/publish/include.md

 ### Lint [jq]

-This make sure that the files still are valid JSON.
+This makes sure that the files still are valid JSON.

 ### Lint [sorted]

-This make sure that the files still are sorted correctly.
+This makes sure that the files still are sorted correctly.

 ## After Submitting